tc39/proposal-temporal/docs/timezone.md

 - `calendar` (optional object or string): A `Temporal.Calendar` object, or a plain object, or a calendar identifier.
   The default is to use the ISO 8601 calendar.

-**Returns:** A `Temporal.DateTime` object indicating the calendar date and wall-clock time in `timeZone`, according to the reckoning of `calendar`, at the exact time indicated by `instant`.
+**Returns:** A `Temporal.PlainDateTime` object indicating the calendar date and wall-clock time in `timeZone`, according to the reckoning of `calendar`, at the exact time indicated by `instant`.

-This method is one way to convert a `Temporal.Instant` to a `Temporal.DateTime`.
+This method is one way to convert a `Temporal.Instant` to a `Temporal.PlainDateTime`.

 If `instant` is not a `Temporal.Instant` object, then it will be converted to one as if it were passed to `Temporal.Instant.from()`.

-When subclassing `Temporal.TimeZone`, this method doesn't need to be overridden because the default implementation creates a `Temporal.DateTime` from `instant` using a UTC offset which is the result of calling `timeZone.getOffsetNanosecondsFor()`.
+When subclassing `Temporal.TimeZone`, this method doesn't need to be overridden because the default implementation creates a `Temporal.PlainDateTime` from `instant` using a UTC offset which is the result of calling `timeZone.getOffsetNanosecondsFor()`.

 Example usage: